KannonZenetism/zenetism-field-physics/zenetism/glossary/gnostic-agnostic.md

 ## Agnostic-Gnostic

-The inverse formulation, **Agnostic-Gnostic**, emphasizes uncertainty regarding the nature of one’s own knowing.
+The contra‑formulation, **Agnostic-Gnostic**, emphasizes uncertainty regarding the nature of one’s own knowing.

 This formulation recognizes that:
 - meaningful knowledge or resonance may be present,